Almost everyone who goes through a divorce knows about the economic and emotional upheaval that comes with it.

 A couple of things saved me, the love of some very beautiful and supportive women I met in the ensuing years and my own damned stubbornness.

 To me it wasn’t the child support or just seeing my kids on weekends.
 It wasn’t the horrendous costs of paying a lawyer.
-It was about trying to move on an secure a future for myself and the kids.
+It was about trying to move on an secure a future for myself and the kids yet she managed to set a minefield which held for 27 years.

-To her it was about money and that meant it was about the house and today, 27 years later, it’s still about that damned house.
+To her it was about money and that meant it was about the house.

 Two years later we took the roof off and added two more storeys, preparing ourselves for the children who followed, a daughter in 1986 and a son in 1990.